docker/docs/docker-hub/billing/faq.md

 That’s right!
 If you had monthly seats on your annual subscription, you won’t be charged for those seats until your annual renewal.
 For example, if you had five monthly seats on your annual subscription, and your annual subscription is renewing on December 1, 2021, you will not be charged for the five converted monthly seats until December 1, 2021.

-## Legacy Repository Account Questions
+## Legacy repository account questions

 ### How will the new pricing plan impact existing Docker Hub customers?

 Legacy individual and organizational repository customers have until their January 2021 billing cycle to switch to the new pricing plans.
-To view the status of your individual repository plan, see [the billing](https://hub.docker.com/billing/plan/update) page.
+To view the status of your individual repository plan, see [the billing](https://hub.docker.com/billing/plan/update){:target="blank" rel="noopener" class=""} page.
-To view the status of your organizational repository plan, see [Docker Hub Orgs](https://hub.docker.com/orgs) page.
+To view the status of your organizational repository plan, see [Docker Hub Orgs](https://hub.docker.com/orgs){:target="blank" rel="noopener" class=""} page.

 ### What is the difference between the legacy repository plans and the newly announced plans?

 The legacy plans were based on a private repository/parallel autobuild pricing model.
 The new Pro and Team plans are now based on a per-seat pricing model and include new features and consumption levels.
 Both Pro and Team offer unlimited private repos.
 The Free plan offers unlimited public repositories at no cost per month.
-You can see and compare the features in Free, Pro and Team subscriptions at the [Docker Pricing](https://www.docker.com/pricing) page.
+You can see and compare the features in Free, Pro and Team subscriptions at the [Docker Pricing](https://www.docker.com/pricing){:target="blank" rel="noopener" class=""} page.

 ### If I am an existing paid Docker Hub customer, when do I need to change my plan?